inko-lang/inko/docs/source/design/compiler.md

 |-
 | Atomic
 | Dynamic
-| Used for other atomic reference counting types, such as `Channel` and
+| Used for other atomic reference counting types, such as processes.
-  processes.

 This approach means that the following two methods compile to the same code, provided the `foo` method is given an owned value: